 - Demolition of the remaining buildings along Dock Road.

 - Groundworks were carried out before the base of the road was laid

 - Kerbs were installed and Tarmac laid in October 2011

-The A48 dual carriage way into Port Talbot (Westbound) off Junction 38 of the M4 has been reduced to one lane since April 2011 to help with the ground works and site clearance for the Harbour Way road and the creation of a new roundabout.
+The A48 dual carriageway into Port Talbot (westbound) off the Margam junction of the M4 (J38) was reduced to one lane from April 2011 onwards to help with the ground works and site clearance needed to created the new roundabout.

-Sub contractor Walters UK spent most of 2011 laying the base of the road using slag from the blast furnaces within Tata Steel, cutting down on the number of lorries travelling through the town, reducing the carbon footprint of the project and showing our commitment to source produce from local businesses and using recyclable materials where possible.
+Sub contractors Walters UK spent most of the year laying the base of the road, using blast furnace slag from Tata.
+This cut down the number of lorries travelling through the town, reducing the carbon footprint of the project and showing our commitment to sourcing produce from local bsinesses and using as much recyclable materials as possible.

 Both lanes were reopened full time in October 2013.

 April 2011: Rail signal moved in first major works for the Scheme